MinaProtocol/mina/frontend/website/docs/getting-started.md

 If you're running a Coda node on a home or office machine, you'll have to set up [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to make your node visible on the internet to other Coda nodes.
 Note that when running Coda in the cloud, this is unnecessary -- instead you should configure security groups for your cloud provider.

-Follow the steps below to use MiniUPnP to forward ports on your router:
+Follow the steps below to use [MiniUPnP](https://github.com/miniupnp/miniupnp) to forward ports on your router:

-1. Install [MiniUPnP](https://github.com/miniupnp/miniupnp) -- `brew install miniupnpc` on macOS or `apt-get install miniupnpc` on Linux

-2. Run `ifconfig` to get your internal IP address -- you can find this in the output corresponding to the field `en0` on macOS and `wlan0` on a linux system:
+1. Run `ifconfig` to get your internal IP address -- you can find this in the output corresponding to the field `en0` on macOS and `wlan0` on a linux system:

         $ ifconfig
         ...